x-vin/covidcures/docs/src/naturopathic.md

 ## 2. Acharya Arun Sharma's special recommendations in Nature Cure for prophylactic and mitigating protocols for Covid-19, and for mitigation of post-Covid syndrome

 ### Objective
-Prophylactic protocol for Covid-19, and recommendations for treatment of disease, especially in the early stages
+Prophylactic protocol for Covid-19, and recommendations for treatment of disease, especially in the early stages.

 ### System
-Naturopathy
+Naturopathy.

 ### Can be used alongside other allopathic treatments
-Yes, recommended to be used alongside, if allopathic protocol is being followed
+Yes, recommended to be used alongside, if allopathic protocol is being followed.

 ### Status of authorisation:
 The Acharya is the disciple and grandson of the pioneer of naturopathy in India, Acharya Lakshmana Sharma, and uses this prescribed protocol to treat symptomatic Covid-19, and for post-Covid syndrome and recovery at the treatment centres of the pioneering international institute of natural hygiene, International Institute of Mahayoga And Natural Hygiene (IMANAH).